jimbraithwaite/jim/pages/living-with-leukaemia.md

 Of these 35 years I've now been alive, I’ve now been living with a chronic, terminal cancer for more years than I’ve not.

-In summer of 2001 I found out I had a Chronic Myeloid Leukaemia.
+In summer of 2001 I found out I had Chronic Myelogenous Leukaemia.
 I was 17 years old.

 As those who know me can attest; my memory isn't the sharpest.
 I remember that day clearly.

 My dad had driven to collect me from my girlfriend's house, and I was feeling particularly weak.
 The truth is I'd been feeling weak for months.
 My legs and hips had in recent weeks turned almost entirely purple with bruising that looked like I'd fallen from a mountain.